singletonpa/usu-course-transport-data-research/Data/Transportation_datasets.md

 **Download the trail-volumes-air-quality data in rds format: https://raw.github.com/saileshacharya1/trail-volumes-air-quality/main/online-repository/data/intermediate/main_data.rds**

-These data were used in the following journal article:
+These data were used in the following journal article.
+See the article for descriptions of the dataset's variables.
 * Acharya, S., & Singleton, P. A. (2022).
 Associations of inclement weather and poor air quality with non-motorized trail volumes. _Transportation Research Part D: Transport and Environment, 109_, 103337. https://doi.org/10.1016/j.trd.2022.103337

 ## Swissmetro data